 Qualities of a Great Beginner Tarot Deck

 - It’s a full 78-card deck, not just the 22 cards of the Major Arcana.

 - It has clear, simple images & symbolism, not obscure or crowded icons everywhere.

-- It’s based on the Rider-Waite tradition, because that deck is the most popular & easiest to understand.
+- It’s based on the RWS tradition, because it is the most popular & easiest to understand.

 A Totally Biased List of Great Tarot Decks for Beginners